awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

 By default, you can use either IMDSv1 or IMDSv2, or both\.
 The instance metadata service distinguishes between IMDSv1 and IMDSv2 requests based on whether, for any given request, either the `PUT` or `GET` headers, which are unique to IMDSv2, are present in that request\.

 You can configure the instance metadata service on each instance such that local code or users must use IMDSv2\.
 When you specify that IMDSv2 must be used, IMDSv1 no longer works\.
-For more information, see [Configuring the Instance Metadata Options](#configuring-instance-metadata-options)\.
+For more information, see [Configuring the instance metadata options](#configuring-instance-metadata-options)\.

-## How Instance Metadata Service Version 2 Works<a name="instance-metadata-v2-how-it-works"></a>
+## How Instance Metadata Service Version 2 works<a name="instance-metadata-v2-how-it-works"></a>

 IMDSv2 uses session\-oriented requests\.
 With session\-oriented requests, you create a session token that defines the session duration, which can be a minimum of one second and a maximum of six hours\.
 During the specified duration, you can use the same session token for subsequent requests\.
 After the specified duration expires, you must create a new session token to use for future requests\.